The following blog post was originally published on 1/9/19, but updated on 1/8/20 for added value.

-Email can be a powerful tool for getting the word out about your event.
+Email is a powerful tool!
 It goes directly to your audience, is easy to consume, and inspires immediate action.
 That said, there are a few things you can (and should!) do to stand out from the pack.

 1. Strategically build (and maintain!) your list

 Focus on quality information over quantity of email addresses so you’re spending time communicating with people who may actually want to attend your event.
 Think about the places where potential attendees seek you out: Your website, social media, in person at your event(s), etc. Through online forms and paper ones, you can easily capture their name, email address, company, and any other information you may find useful for personalization and segmentation.
 (More on that in a bit.)

 Building your list takes time, but the longer you continue these initiatives the more you’ll add to it.
 Be sure to regularly review your contacts to make sure they’re still relevant and take the time to ask them to review their own information and preferences, as well.